-- A new digital and rewarding Customer Journey: Establish OPAP Store App throughout the custom journey and enhance rewards. - >>> The Best Games in Town: Continue evolving our product proposition and refresh games. - A Unique Entertaining and Social Experience: Combine gaming entertainment with affordability and enhance the overall in-store experience.
+- A new digital and rewarding Customer Journey: Establish OPAP Store App throughout the customer journey and enhance rewards. - >>> The Best Games in Town: Continue evolving our product proposition and refresh games. - A Unique Entertaining and Social Experience: Combine gaming entertainment with affordability and enhance the overall in-store experience.

-ng es ore In t this area, our key commercial priorities for 2023 include: Transforming Lotto into an annuity game, to attract more young people and women.
-Taking OPAP Rewards to a whole new level, with instant rewards based on customer behavior and introduction of real-time rewards. er >> Offering a retail Free2Play game, with major prizes on a daily basis, in order to increase store walk- Developing the Scratch gifting proposition, building on the success of the relevant Christmas activa nd >> Elevating the Pame Stoixima proposition, through new socialization, community and gaming (e.g. vanced cash-out) elements.
+In this area, our key commercial priorities for 2023 include:

+- >> Transforming Lotto into an annuity game, to attract more young people and women. - >>> Taking OPAP Rewards to a whole new level, with instant rewards based on customer behavior and the introduction of real-time rewards. - >>> Offering a retail Free2Play game, with major prizes on a daily basis, in order to increase store walk-ins. - >>> Developing the Scratch gifting proposition, building on the success of the relevant Christmas activation. - >>> Elevating the Pame Stoixima proposition, through new socialization, community and gaming (e.g. advanced cash-out) elements.